piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Don't feel guilty.
 PIE fell for this trap too.
 It happens.
 But this is about you making new mistakes, remember?
 Not repeating ours.

-At the PIE space, our initial build out was the equivalent of set design for the quintessential startup workspace.
+At the PIE space, our initial build out was the equivalent of Hollywood set design for the quintessential startup workspace.
 Complete with painted and distressed closet doors as desktops supported by heavily welded — and rustically beautiful — sawhorses.

-But for as compelling as the design was, it simply didn't work.
+But for as compelling as the aesthetic was, it simply didn't work.

+### Accelerator space is awkward

 Why?
 Well, what we've learned over the years is that the space must be viable and functional.
 Aside from that, it should never be comfortable.
 It should never be easy.
 The space should be just difficult enough.
 Without being frustrating.